Manitoba’s Justice System #

 Manitoba, once renowned for good governance, now occupies a high order as the most racist province (MacLean’s), with increased bullying.
 Manitoba has the highest rate of incarceration among the provinces and is imprisoning Indigenous people in greater numbers while national incarceration rates are decreasing.

 According to the Macdonald-Laurier Institute, Manitoba also has the worst-performing Justice System in Canada.
 Dan Lett and others at the Winnipeg Free Press have supplied extensive evidence of that.
 There is plenty of other substantial evidence that its Justice system is distrusted.
-Recent scandals like the John Carpay or Ian Histed vs the MLS, suggest all is not well.
+Recent scandals like the John Carpay’s case, drug cartels claiming collegial conflicts and other frivilous lost causes desperate for a jack-pot win, suggest a random court system, not based on reason, but easily gamed.
 While just a few rogue Judges, give the rest a bad name, collusive cultures undermine credibility of the entire institution, thus eroding its legitimacy.
+Going to court is like playing the slot machines.

 When lawyers do take a courageous stand by questioning judgments, as Ian Histed found, they can be charged with uncivil or professional misconduct, resulting in a six-month suspension and costs of $34,000.
-The self sabotaging Manitoba Law Society prefers “a deferential standard,” rather than demanding legal authorities be reasonable, or attempt a standard of correctness.
-And I naively thought the MLS represented its lawyers, not arbitrary, implacable Judgments.
+The self sabotaging Manitoba Law Society prefers “a deferential standard,” rather than demanding legal authorities be reasonably steeped in the orderly tenets of judicial standards of correctness and be held to account.
+Deficiency and deviations of expected norms need to be addressed, censured with deterrent consequenses.

 In simple language; Lawyers are expected to cravenly kowtow to vested, capricious authority or be damned by their own Professional body.
 Similar tactics in Russia also discourage dissent.